AellaHoldyr/AellaHoldyr/gameplay-attribute_modifiers.md

 * Hades

-So, Let's break things down and see what we can come up with.
+Let's break things down and see if we can refine how we think about this so _we_ can be generators of abilities.

 To have an 'effect' you need some 'target' that it is applied to.
 Not just an entity, but an attribute.